nikhilvenki826/nikhilvenki826.github.io/README.md

 Hi there!
 I am a 2nd year MS Aerospace Engineering student at the Georgia Institute of Technology.
 I'm a graduate researcher at the [Aerospace Systems Design Lab](http://www.asdl.gatech.edu/Research_Areas.html) working on harnessing data-driven insights to interesting and vogue aviation/transportation problems.
 My main areas of research are in Operations Research, Urban Air Mobility Concepts, and Network Planning.

-In my spare time, I enjoy singing (Classical Indian) and do impressions!

 Happy to have a conversation at : <nvenkatesh6@gatech.edu>